-We understand that glossaries aren’t the most exciting of reads (even though they can be incredibly useful), so we’ve made ours a bit more fun!
+We understand that glossaries aren’t the most exciting of reads (even though they can be incredibly useful), so we’ve made ours a bit more fun and created a crossword!

 Tip!
 If you need help, all of the answers can be found in the glossary below.